 Choose what you want from the right penal and click "Recover to Computer" to retrieve data from the water-damaged iPhone.

 In brief, dropped iPhone in water, you need to pay attention to the following:

 - You can put the first seven solutions into practice, one after another.

 - It's the most convenient way to go to Apple Store for those who want to replace it with a new one directly.

 - DIY repair may pose certain risks to the wet iPhone, depending on your know-how.

-- If you resort to a 3rd-party repair shop, it may only be able to help recover your iPhone data.
+- If you resort to a 3rd-party repair shop, it may only be able to help view iPhone backup files and recover your iPhone data.
 However, your personal info is likely to be compromised.

-- You don't have to worry about any privacy disclosure at all if you pick iPhone Data Recovery to restore what you want from your iPhone.
+- You don't have to worry about any privacy disclosure at all if you pick MobiKin Doctor for iOS to restore what you want from your iPhone.